mlm-games/clipawl/README.md

 # clipawl

-A minimal, effective clipboard crate for Rust with a portable async API.
+A clipboard crate for Rust with a portable async API.

 **Supported platforms:**
 - **Web** (wasm32) via `navigator.clipboard`